lmb-embrapa/machado/README.rst

 Django Chado is a Django app that contains tools to interact with a Chado database.

+Please make sure you have a Chado database up and running and your Django installation is configured to connect access it.
-Detailed documentation can be found in the "docs" directory.
+Detailed documentation can be found in the **docs** directory.

 ## Quick start